kc1212/lsm-hs/README.md

 # to try the library
 stack repl

-# to run tests
+# to run the tests
-stack test
+stack test 2> lsm.log
 ```

 ## Example Usage